 Every aircraft shall be equipped with a positive means of shutting off the engine in flight.
-In 1/2A, this may consist of a fixed fuel pickup inside the fuel tank or some other method activated by the aircraft's attitude or by the operation of flight controls.
-In all events other than 1/2A, the throttle or shutoff mechanism shall be activated by a dedicated, operable servo and shall not affect the aircraft's flight path.
+The throttle or shutoff mechanism shall be activated by a dedicated, operable servo and shall not affect the aircraft's flight path.
 Regardless of the method used, shutoff must occur within five (5) seconds of command.